Saju is Meteorology, Not a Ledger

 What to write after reading

-Put "What certainty am I trying to buy?" on the first line and describe the concrete scene that made it matter.
+Put the chosen question on the first line and describe the concrete scene that made it matter.
 Symbolic language can feel convincing in the moment, but a recorded scene lets the reader compare the idea with real life a few days later.

-End with one adjustment for this week around "What action works in several possible futures?."
+End with one adjustment for this week.
 That keeps the reading from dissolving into fear or hope and turns it into a small action.